Senior Data Scientist, Novozymes

 Melisa Buie makes high tech stuff and solves problems.
 Currently, Melisa is a Sr. Director with Lam Research, a semiconductor equipment manufacturer.
 Melisa has extensive experience in operations and engineering leadership, lean manufacturing, and experimentation.
 Prior to joining Lam, Melisa was the Global Director for Lean Operational Excellence at Coherent, Inc., a global photonics solutions company.
 She was also a Member of the Technical Staff and an Engineering Manager at Applied Materials, Inc., a manager with Advanced Energy and a researcher with the Naval Research Laboratory in Washington, D.C.
 She lectured and advised M.S. level students for 10 years at San Jose State University in the Department of Chemical and Materials Engineering.
 Melisa’s first book, Problem Solving for New Engineers: What Every Engineering Manager Wants You to Know, was published in 2017 by CRC Press.
 Melisa has co-authored more than 40 journal publications, holds six patents and speaks regularly at conferences.
 Melisa’s degrees include a PhD in Nuclear Engineering/Plasma Physics from the University of Michigan, a MS in Physics from Auburn University and a BS in mathematics.
 Melisa currently serves on the Southwest Regional Board of Directors for the Association for Manufacturing Excellence and the Board of Directors for the Diocese of California.
 She is a member of the Association for Manufacturing Excellence, Women in Manufacturing, and the Society of Women Engineers.

-Stacey Cofield is the Associate Dean for Recruitment, Retention, & Diversity at the UAB Graduate School and an Associate Professor in the School of Public Health, Department of Biostatistics.
+Stacey Cofield is a Professor in the School of Public Health, Department of Biostatistics and former Associate Dean for Recruitment, Retention, & Diversity at the UAB Graduate School.
 Cofield has been using JMP to teach introductory biostatistics courses for more than 20 years in the face-to-face, blended, and online environment, and was a recipient of the 2018 UAB President’s Award for Excellence in Teaching and 2019 Graduate Dean’s Award for Excellence in Mentoring.
 She has been using JMP in her research for multiple sclerosis, rheumatoid arthritis, and vaccines in immunocompromised populations and in her role as senior biostatistician UAB Center for Clinical and Translational Science (CCTS), where she continues to introduce JMP to health science researchers.

 Consultant and Lead Instructor, Objective Experiments